 1 large carrot, cut into 1/4 inch slices

 1/2 cup raw cashews, soaked in water for at least 1 hour or overnight and drained

 1 teaspoon onion powder

 1/4 cup nutritional yeast

-- Add carrots, potatoes and onions to a medium saucepan and cover with water.
-Bring to a boil, lower heat and simmer for about 15 minutes or until vegetables are fork tender.
+- Add carrot, potatoes, and onion to a medium saucepan and cover with water.
+Bring to a boil, lower heat and simmer for about 15 minutes or until vegetables are fork-tender.

 - Drain the vegetables, reserving 1 1/2 cups of the cooking water.
 Add vegetables, cooking water, cashews, salt, onion and garlic powder, Dijon mustard and nutritional yeast to a blender and blend until smooth.

 Serving suggestions: Serve over cooked pasta, roasted vegetables, tortilla chips for healthier nachos, baked potatoes or add to any sauce.

 Recipe adapted from a free recipe download at TheVeggieMD